Bioenergetic systems: Coupled reactions

-Aerobic and anaerobic metabolism
+Anaerobic and aerobic metabolism

 The term metabolism refers to the various series of chemical reactions that take place within the body.
 Aerobic refers to the presence of oxygen, whereas anaerobic means with a series of chemical reactions that does not require the presence of oxygen.
 The ATP-CP series and the lactic acid series are anaerobic, whereas the oxygen series is aerobic.

+Anaerobic metabolism

 ATP–CP: the phosphagen system

 Creatine phosphate (CP), like ATP, is stored in muscle cells.
 When it is broken down, a considerable amount of energy is released.
 The energy released is coupled to the energy requirement necessary for the resynthesis of ATP.

 The total muscular stores of both ATP and CP are small.
 Thus, the amount of energy obtainable through this system is limited.
 The phosphagen stored in the working muscles is typically exhausted in seconds of vigorous activity.
 However, the usefulness of the ATP-CP system lies in the rapid availability of energy rather than quantity.
 This is important with respect to the kinds of physical activities that humans are capable of performing.

-The Phosphagen System (ATP-PCr) occurs in the cytosol (a gel-like substance) of the sarcoplasm of skeletal muscle, and in the myocyte's cytosolic compartment of the cytoplasm of cardiac and smooth muscle.
+The phosphagen system (ATP-PCr) occurs in the cytosol (a gel-like substance) of the sarcoplasm of skeletal muscle, and in the myocyte's cytosolic compartment of the cytoplasm of cardiac and smooth muscle.